metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Geno Smith has issues reading and taking advantage of blitzes.
 It seems the 49ers know this.

 A part of me is wary deeming Uchenna Nwosu as an elite pass rusher.
 I need more video evidence.
+Then again, his numbers alone justify his labelling as such.